WarpDefi/exchange-contracts/contracts/staking-positions/README.md

 call to rewarder in emergency exit.
 Low-level calls do not cause revert if the external contract call reverts.
 So that should solve both the issues.

-Yet another feature of PangoChef is relayer pools.
+Yet another feature of WarpDefiChef is relayer pools.
 That is an alternative type of pool to ERC20 pools, and the only purpose of the pool is to divert its share of rewards to a single address.
 This can allow us to divert emissions to partners, or have a separate contract that manages ERC721 staking.

-`PangoChef` is mainly written for PangolinPair tokens.
+`WarpDefiChef` is mainly written for PangolinPair tokens.
 The total staked amount limit of `type(uint104).max` is likely to be sufficient for most pair tokens.
 Weird tokens (rebasing tokens, fee-on-transfer tokens, and quintillion-supply meme tokens) are not supported.